john-tornblom/ps5-payload-elfldr/README.md

 Unlike the ELF loaders bundled with those exploits, this one uses the ptrace syscall to load itself into the `ScePartyDaemon` process, hence will continue running in the background even when playing games.
 Furthermore, this ELF loader will also resume its execution when the PS5 returns from rest mode.
+Payloads that are loaded are executed in the `SceRedisServer` process, so if the payload crashes, the ELF loader will keep on running.

 ## Building
 On Debian-flavored operating systems, one can invoke the following commands to